Network Management Policy

 VII.
 Device Attachment Rules

-Hargray provides DSL and Cable modems as part of the broadband service.
-Customer may attach any industry-standard device beyond the DSL or Cable modem.
+Hargray provides DSL and cable modems as part of the broadband service.
+The customer may attach any industry-standard device beyond the DSL or cable modem.
 However, such devices must support PPPoE.
 If Hargray discovers a customer device is harmful to its network, Hargray has the right to request that the customer remove such device.

 VIII.
 Other Notices

-In addition to this Network Management Policy, patrons may also find other notices as follows:
+In addition to this Network Management Policy, customers may also find other notices as follows: